kvosbur/SubRedditBackgroundImages/README.md

 If you want support for other OS consider figuring out what changes need to be made and make a pull request to get it added to the current release.

+If you have any suggestions on improvements other than OS support make a github issue for it and maybe try tackling it yourself and make a pull request from it.